rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ## Processing a Guess

 Let’s get to it!
-The first thing we need to do for our guessing game is allow our player to input a guess.
-Put this in your `src/main.rs`:
+We'll split the development of this game up into parts.
+This first part will ask for input from a user and process the input, checking that the input is in the form we expect.
+First we need to allow our player to input a guess.
+Enter this in your `src/main.rs`:

 Filename: src/main.rs